paypaldev/PayPal-React-FullStack-Standard-Checkout-Sample/README.md

 - Rename the `.env.example` file to `.env`.
 - Inside of `the App.jsx` file, enter your PayPal `client-id` inside the `initialOptions` object.
 - Run npm install in your terminal
-- Run npm start in your terminal (this will run the server separetly from the backend)
+- Run npm start in your terminal (this will run the server separately from the backend)

 ### Config Backend

 - Rename the `.env.example` file to .env.
-- Inside of the `.env` file, enter your PayPal client ID for the `PAYPAL_CLIENT_ID` and your PayPal app secret for the `PAYPAL_CLIENT_SECRET` enviroment variables.
+- Inside the `.env` file, enter your PayPal client ID for the `PAYPAL_CLIENT_ID` and your PayPal app secret for the `PAYPAL_CLIENT_SECRET` environment variables.
 - Run npm install in your terminal
-- Run npm start in your terminal (this will run the server separetly from the frontend)
+- Run npm start in your terminal (this will run the server separately from the frontend)

 ### Run app

 In the root folder, run `npm start` in your terminal.
 This will run the backend and frontend at the same time.

-- Navigate in your browswer to `http://localhost:3000/`
+- Navigate in your browser to `http://localhost:3000/`
-- I'm able to have my frontend and backend server similute they are in the same server port by adding `"proxy": "http://localhost:9597"` to my frontend `package.json`.
+- I'm able to have my frontend and backend server similar they are in the same server port by adding `"proxy": "http://localhost:9597"` to my frontend `package.json`.

 ### Sample Card